Sunaina715Sharma/Stats_learning/README.md

 Mean = sum of all the observations/ total numbers of observations MEDIAN :: Median is the middle value that divides the data into two equal parts once it sorts the data in ascending order.
-If the total number of data points (n) is odd, the median is the value at position (n+1)/2
+If the total number of data points (n) is odd, the median is the value at position (n+1)/2 When the total number of observations (n) is even, the median is the average value of observations at n/2 and (n+2)/2 positions.